5 June 2020

 Ask a friend or family member for a practice call, and find out how your audio, background and eye line work when you’re chatting.

 6. Get organised on the day

 Make sure you’re wearing formal clothes from head to toe - you may need to get up for something and you don’t want to reveal your slouchy jogging bottoms or comedy socks!
-Fix your hair and make-up for a professional meeting, and if you wear glasses make sure they’re clean.
+Make sure you present yourself as if it were a face to face meeting.

 Check your technology set up one last time a few hours in advance and make sure you can still access the app or portal your interview will be conducted through.
 Have a pen, notepad and copy of your CV on your desk.

 Put your phone on silent mode and close any unnecessary web browser tabs and applications.
 Arrive at the interview portal or app around five minutes early to ensure the technology is still working well.